JohanDonne/AudioTools/Docs/AudioSampleFrame.md

 ### AudioSampleFrame

-The `AudioSampleFrame` structs is used to represent the actual sound-information read individual audio samples from an audio file in a supported format (most audio- and video formats will be supported).
+The `AudioSampleFrame` structs is used to represent the individual audio samples.
+It contains de values for the samples from left and right channel that were sampled at the same moment.
+Most classes and methods in this library will use the `AudioSampleFrame` as the basic entity to store or exchange audio-information.